-In both of the two longer-period data examples covering 4 and 16 h (Figs. 5 and 6), the new time lag correction led to considerable reductions in the derived eddy flux.
-In the first example, including 16 individual flux estimates, each based on 15 min time intervals (Fig. 5c), the average corrected flux was 58 % of the uncorrected flux (Fig. 5d), and the time shifts were very similar across all time intervals (Fig. 5c).
-The fact that fluctuating variations in velocity and oxygen concentration included both longer-period

-- 15 wave groups and short-period waves (Fig. 5a) did not prevent location of optimal time shifts.
-In the second example, which used data reported earlier by Berg and Huettel (2008) and including 67 individual flux estimates (Fig. 6c), the average corrected nighttime flux was 60 % of the uncorrected flux (Fig. 6d).
-The individual time shifts showed more variation than in the previous example (Fig. 6c).
-The relatively large variation was - 20 likely caused by the more pronounced variations in the two horizontal velocities and significant wave height (Fig. 6b).
-The relatively large average time shift was not expected because Clark-type electrodes used for eddy covariance typically have response times $(t{90\%})$ between 0.2 to 0.4 s (Revsbech, 1989; Berg et al., 2003; Holtappels et al., 2015).
-The most likely reason for the large shift is that the electrode was damaged or coated - with phyto-detritus near the beginning of the deployment, for example at min ~ 460 (Fig. 6c), when the time shift abruptly doubled from a value well below 1 s.
+In both of the two longer-period data examples covering 4 and 16 h (Figs. 5, 6), the new time lag correction led to considerable reductions in the derived eddy flux.
+In the first example, including 16 individual flux estimates, each based on 15 min time intervals (Fig. 5c), the average corrected flux was 60 % of the uncorrected flux (Fig. 5d), and the time shifts were very similar across all time intervals with an average of 0.85 s (Fig. 5c).
+The fact that fluctuating variations in velocity and oxygen concentration included both longer-period wave groups and short-period waves (Fig. 5a) did not prevent the location of optimal time shifts.
+In the second example, which used data reported earlier by Berg and Huettel (2008) and included 67 individual flux estimates (Fig. 6c), the average corrected nighttime flux was 49 % of the uncorrected flux (Fig. 6d).
+The individual time shifts showed more variation than in the previous example (Fig. 6c vs. Fig. 5c), which was likely caused by the more pronounced variations in the two horizontal velocities and significant wave height (Fig. 6b).
+The relatively large average time shift which had an average of 1.11 s was not expected because Clark-type electrodes used for eddy covariance typically have response times $(t{90\%})$ between 0.2 and 0.5 s (Berg et al., 2003; Attard et al., 2014; Rovelli et al., 2015).
+The most likely reason for the large shift is that the electrode tip was damaged or coated with phyto-detritus or marine mucilage near the beginning of the deployment, notably at min $\sim 460$ (Fig. 6c), when the time shift doubled from a value well below 1 s.
 However, it should be noted that the large time shift is not the reason for the substantial reduction in oxygen flux associated with the correction.
-In examples given above, much smaller time shifts had similar large effects on the flux (Figs. 2b and 4b).
+In the examples given above, much smaller time shifts had similar large effects on the flux (Figs. 2b, 4b).
 The corrected flux is still roughly twice the size of the flux that was measured with in situ chambers deployed concurrently (Fig. 6d).
 Fundamental differences between the two flux methods, especially when applied to permeable sandy sediments, may explain this disagreement (Glud, 2008; Reimers et al., 2012; Berg et al., 2013).